mmontone/slime-breakpoints/README.md

 This is a prototype.

-Navigate to backtrace frames locals moving the cursor over the source code.
+Show backtrace frames locals when the ursor over source code.

 ![sldb-show-frame-local](sldb-show-frame-local.gif)